A snapshot: schools in Khartoum considered (but not necessarily chosen) by English-speaking expats.

-Schools selected for full GSGI review are noted with next to their names.
+Schools with a full GSGI review are noted with next to their names.

-By full GSGI review, we mean the school write-ups that are completely selected, researched, visited and written by our own editors.
-Our final write-ups take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details descend on the school for an exhaustive visit.
+By full GSGI review, we mean school write-ups that are completely selected, researched, visited and written by our own editors.
+Our final reviews take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details and descend on the school for an exhaustive visit.
 We are aware of the other schools on this page and we continually add or remove schools, as deemed appropriate.

 Click here to read our full review of the Khartoum American School.

-PYP/IGCSEs/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 400 pupils
+PYP/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 400 students

-Founded in 2004 by DAL Group (Sudan’s largest conglomerate) on a state of the art ten acre site, including a 500-seater amphitheatre and a 25m swimming pool.
-The level of school fees and parental incomes allow them to offer a wide range of extra-curricular including a riding programme, an annual ski trip to Europe and a leadership expedition to Thailand.
+Founded in 2004 by DAL Group (Sudan’s largest conglomerate) on a state of the art, ten acre site, including a 500-seater amphitheatre and a 25m swimming pool.
+The level of school fees and parental incomes allow them to offer a wide range of extra-curricular, including a riding programme, an annual ski trip to Europe and a leadership expedition to Thailand.
 Accredited by the Council of International Schools (CIS).

 Click here to read our full review of the Khartoum International Community School.